 Gold events are for more experienced competitors.
 Costumes are permitted, and any syllabus choreography (Bronze, Silver, or Gold) may be used.

-Advanced events are for serious competitors at the level of USABDA/NDCA Novice level.
-Competitors who have placed out of Pre-novice level in USABDA/NDCA events are only eligible for the Advanced and/or Open level.
-Costumes are encouraged, and there are no restrictions on choreography.
+Novice, Pre-Champ, and Championship are advanced levels are for experienced competitors and are equivalent to the corresponding level at USADance/NDCA competitions.
+Competitors who have placed out of Gold or Pre-Novice level are only eligible for Novice or higher.
+Costumes are strongly encouraged, and there are no restrictions on choreography.

 Think of this level (also called Mixed Proficiency) as being similar to a Pro/Am event, but with an experienced Amateur instead of a Pro.
 The rules:

 - One partner (the Rookie) must be a newcomer or bronze level dancer, and the other partner (the Veteran) must be a silver level dancer or higher.

 - Both partners must be amateur dancers.

 - Choreography is strictly restricted to Bronze syllabus only